Brace For Turbulence

 Anything not secured in the cabin, including service carts, may become projectiles.

-Coffee, or your head, can hit the ceiling (this would not have happened if the passenger were wearing a seatbelt).
+Left: Coffee on the ceiling.
+Right: A passenger’s head hit the ceiling (this would not have happened if the passenger were wearing a seatbelt).

 So What’s The Bottom Line For Me, The Passenger?